LucyZhao19/project/README.md

 `flask run`

+# Navigate the webpage
 To open the webpage, click on the http link (which should appear in the "*Running on ..." line after executing the flask run command)
-On the home page, users should click on the "Select fastq file" to choose a sample in the dropdown.
+On the home page, users should click on the "Select sample" to choose a sample in the dropdown.
 The user should also click on the "Select human reference (hg38) chromosome" dropdown to select a reference chromosome.
 Please make sure to choose an option for provided in the sample and reference dropdown.
 Failure to do so will return an error message.
 Click "Submit" to submit selection.
 It may take a while for the content to load (underneath the hood, snakemake is working hard to identify mutations in the specified chromosome of the selected sample!).

 Once the content is fully loaded, the user will see the Snakemake outputs, which include a VCF output (.txt file) and a report.html embedded in the webpage.
 - The VCF file contains a list of mutations identified in the specified chromosome of the selected sample.